 Since 2000 there has been a sharp general increase in the murder rate in Trinidad.
 The annual average is currently 28 murders per 100,000 (Seepersard 2016).
 The majority of these murders are gun-related, and the victims are predominantly people racialized as black who belong to communities categorized as low-income and as crime hotspots (Kerrigan 2015).
 This has led to the general demonization and marginalization of these crime hotspots marked as warzones among the Trinidadian public.
 Alongside the rise in intra-community murders, there has also been a rise in extrajudicial violence.
-Approximately 400 young black men and women have been killed by the Trinidad and Tobago Police Service in the last 10 years, according to data provided by the Crime and Problem Analysis Branch of the Trinidad and Tobago Police Service.
 Most of these deaths have gone without largescale public protest or memorial, which suggests a broad acceptance among the population of the disposability of life marked as criminal.

 As power regimes across the globe continually conflate Black being and violent criminality to enable exclusion and rationalize deadly forms of punishment, it is theoretically timely and politically necessary to study how criminalization operates and the spaces of freedom people forge.
-My book project, entitled Come Out of This World: Beyond Terrains of Criminalization to Where Life is Precious explores the production and mobilization of the spatialized, gendered, and racialized figure of the violent criminal in Trinidad to dehumanize Black people living in certain areas of the capital city, Port of Spain, as well as the quotidian ways people invoke a decolonial and abolitionist world where their lives are seen as unconditionally precious.
+My book project, entitled Come Out of This World: Anti-blackness, Criminalization, and the Collaging of Precious Life in Trinidad. explores the production and mobilization of the spatialized, gendered, and racialized figure of the violent criminal in Trinidad to dehumanize Black people living in certain areas of the capital city, Port of Spain, as well as the quotidian ways people invoke a decolonial and abolitionist world where their lives are seen as unconditionally precious.

 Building on transnational scholarship of state violence that rejects the belief that racialized policing and anti-Blackness is an exceptional US condition, my research asks: What are the historical conditions that make possible a mode of existence defined by continuous exposure to violence and death?
 How does this mode of existence transgress ethical-juridical and nation-state borders to haunt Black people globally—even in territories founded on anti-colonial projects of Black sovereignty like Trinidad?
 What are the everyday practices that forge an otherwise to this mode of existence, a world where all life is treated as unconditionally precious?